benharosh/berkeley_capstone/README.md

 #### Next steps
 * Follow up on the mentioned recommendations
-* Improve the complex Neural Network model by fine-tune it to have higher accuracy of predicting satisfaction
+* Improve the complex Neural Network model by fine-tuning it to have higher accuracy of predicting satisfaction
 * Explore the `shap` library to better understand feature importance, alongside the other feature importance methods I used above

 ### Outline of project